-CCM is a Philippine government-endorsed residential children’s homes provider and has six such homes staffed fulltime, comprising five for girls and one for boys.
-Up to fifty-five girls and eleven boys may at any one time be homed by CCM.
-Ages across the six homes can range from two years old to mid to late twenties in the oldest home.
-All bar the oldest girls' home has two fulltime housemothers, single women; and the boys' home has one housemother and two fulltime houseparents, a married couple with their young son.
-The oldest girls’ home has one fulltime housemother to oversee the activities of those within.
+CCM is a Philippine government-endorsed residential children’s homes provider and has five such homes staffed fulltime, comprising four for girls and one for boys.
+Up to forty-five girls and eleven boys may at any one time be homed by CCM.
+Ages across the five homes can range from two years old to mid to late twenties in the oldest home.
+All bar the oldest girls' home has two fulltime housemothers, single women; and the boys' home has two fulltime houseparents.
 All homes staff are members of CRBC.

 Houseparents Scott & Emilyn Delohery with the CCM boys